- Business Owners

-In most simple terms, a Loss Adjuster is an insurance professional.
-Their job is to investigate insurance claims on behalf of the insurer once they reach a certain size.
+The Loss Adjuster’s job is to investigate insurance claims on behalf of the insurer once they reach a certain size.
 The Loss Adjuster plays a crucial role in the insurance claims process and is usually the first person you will come into contact with from the insurance company after a claim is logged.

 The Loss Adjuster will typically visit your property within a few days of the claim being initiated by the insurance company.
 The purpose of this visit is to obtain all the necessary facts, in order for your insurance company to determine whether the claim is valid and ensure the amount paid to you is correct, in accordance with your policy.
 This information is presented to the insurance company in the form of the Loss Adjuster’s report.

-Once the extent of the damage requires the appointment of a Loss Adjuster, they will visit your property.
-At this point, it is common practice for many policyholders to seek their own representation in the form of a Loss Assessor (often know as an independent or public Loss Adjuster).
-A Loss Assessor works for you, not the insurer, and will manage all aspects of your insurance claim from start to finish.
+If the extent of damage to your property requires the appointment of a Loss Adjuster, many people seek their own representation in the form of a Loss Assessor.
+A Loss Assessor works for you, not the insurer, and will manage all aspects of your insurance claim.
+To read more about the difference between Loss Adjusters and Loss Assessors, please click here.

 The first duty of the Loss Adjuster is to establish whether the insurance company is liable under the terms of your insurance policy, and if so, to what extent.
 The Loss Adjuster will typically review the following things: